mainkoon81/ooo-Minkun-Model-Collection-I/README.md

  - __Goal 01:__ Fit the training set well to avoid **underfitting**
    - But if λ is too `small`, then Model coefficients are still huge, and results in overfitting a.k.a **complex model** (fails to fit even the training set).
  - __Goal 02:__ Keep these parameters small to avoid **overfitting** (keeping the hypothesis model relatively simple)
-   - But if λ is too `large`, then kill and make these parameters `close to zero`, and results in underfitting a.k.a **simple model** (fails to fit even the training set).
+   - But if λ is too `large`, then diminishes and makes these parameters `close to zero`, and results in underfitting a.k.a **simple model** (fails to fit even the training set).

 ## Regularizing model's Coefficients can balance bias and variance.
 So eventually we will find the model's coefficient from minimizing the cost function with the penalty term.